Breast Augmentation Conveniently located to serve Pittsburgh and Pennsylvania

 - Want breasts that are more proportionate to your body

-Dr. Cherup is considered by her patients to be one of Pittsburgh’s top breast augmentation plastic surgeons.
+Dr. Cherup is considered by her patients, a Top Breast Augmentation Surgeon in Pittsburgh.
 Schedule your consultation using our online form or by calling the office at 412.220.8181.

 - Fills the implant with salt water, the same solution we put in your IV fluid.

 - If implant ruptures, the saline is absorbed by your body.

 - Often gives a more augmented look.

 - Better if you have enough breast tissue to cover the implants.